 There you have it for our Joomla review.
 In our opinion, Joomla is arguably up with the greatest of free CMS there is.
 If you quickly browse through Joomla UK or other Joomla reviews, you’ll find positive feedback in favour of this platform.

 However, Joomla CMS may be best for flexibility and technicality but not for aesthetics and conciseness.
 If you want more of the latter, we recommend using WordPress.
 Remember you can test this platform for free with the hosted version wordpress.com

 Or, you can also check out Joomla vs Drupal comparisons to find out if a further CMS alternative is needed.

-For less experienced hands who want to launch a site with less hassle, you can try Wix and explore more DIY web builder software with more user-friendly drag-and-drop editors.
+For less experienced hands who want to launch a site with less hassle, you should explore more DIY web builder software with more user-friendly drag-and-drop editors.
 Not only will you create intuitive and mobile-responsive sites, but you’ll also have more time focusing on your site than learning how to weave through the software.

 We advise that before you commit, test it out for yourself first!
 It’s completely free, so what do you have to lose?

 Thanks for reading our Joomla review and don’t forget to keep an eye out for our ever-growing blog of review and comparison articles.
 You may be interested in our related website builder, eCommerce platform review and comparison articles below;

 - Free Website Builders UK